Search results for:

 The adage goes, "Home is where the heart is."

 This philosophy is neither ornate nor extravagant, yet it hits the point home impeccably well.
 Believe it or not, such a concept brings to mind the process by which typing a simple string of characters into an internet search bar instantly generates a website.
-Don’t get us wrong, this system is certainly complex, yet its brilliant organization takes all the bells and whistles out of the picture.
+Don't get us wrong.
+This system is undoubtedly complex.
+Yet, its brilliant organization takes all the bells and whistles out of the picture.

 Domain names have been around for a long time now, and thank goodness.
 Why thank goodness, you ask?
-Imagine if each unique domain name was replaced by a series of numbers that you had to recall in order to locate a website.
-It sounds tedious, doesn’t it?
+Imagine if each unique domain name was replaced by a series of numbers that you had to recall to locate a website.
+It sounds tedious.
 This is actually how the internet functioned back in the day when it was young.
-Each website was associated with an IP address that people had to keep track of in order to view the site.
+Each website was associated with an IP address that people had to keep track of to view the site.

-Since 1985, domain names have relieved us from the burden of recording or remembering an outlandish amount of information.
-Every website’s IP address is now associated with a domain name.
+Since 1985, domain names have relieved us of the burden of recording or remembering an outlandish amount of information.
+Every website's IP address is now associated with a domain name.

-Think about it this way: Do you remember the days before cell phones existed when you had to remember someone’s number in order to call them?
-Now, as a result of the debut of cell phone contacts, we can barely recall our own numbers, let alone others.
-In this instance, domain names could be likened to contact names, and IP addresses could be likened to phone numbers.
+Think about it this way: Do you remember the days before cell phones existed when you had to remember someone's number to call them?
+As a result of the debut of cell phone contacts, we can barely recall our numbers, let alone others.
+In this instance, domain names could be likened to contact terms, and IP addresses could be compared to phone numbers.

 The benefits offered by domain names are clear.
 That said, what exactly are domain names?
 You might be surprised to find out.

-Technically, the IP address connected to your website establishes the latter’s location on the internet, however, the domain name is sort of like a nickname for the IP.
-This is exceedingly helpful for those of us who don’t feel like remembering the long IP address of every single site we want to visit.
+Technically, the IP address connected to your website establishes the latter's location on the internet.
+However, the domain name is sort of like a nickname for the IP.
+This is exceedingly helpful for those of us who don't feel like remembering the extended IP address of every single site we want to visit.
 In other words, this is exceedingly helpful for literally everyone who uses the internet.